Captain

-Captain is a title, an appellative for the commanding officer of a military unit; the supreme leader or highest rank officer of a navy ship, merchant ship, aeroplane, spacecraft, or other vessel; or the commander of a port, fire or police department, election precinct, etc. In militaries, the captain is typically at the level of an officer commanding a company or battalion of infantry, a ship, or a battery of artillery, or another distinct unit.
+Captain is a title, an appellative for the commanding officer of a military unit; the commander or highest rank officer of a navy ship, merchant ship, aeroplane, spacecraft, or other vessel; or the commander of a port, fire or police department, election precinct, etc. In militaries, the captain is typically at the level of an officer commanding a company or battalion of infantry, a ship, or a battery of artillery, or another distinct unit.
 It can also be a rank of command in an air force.
 The term also may be used as an informal or honorary title for persons in similar commanding roles.

 Etymology

-The word "captain" derives from the Middle English "capitane", itself coming from the Latin "caput", meaning "head".
+The word "captain" derives from the Middle English "capitane", from Anglo-French "capitain", itself coming from the Latin "caput", meaning "head".
 It is considered cognate with the Greek word katepánō (κατεπάνω, lit. '[the one placed] at the top', or "the topmost"), which was used as title for a senior Byzantine military rank and office.
 The word was Latinized as capetanus or catepan.
-Both ultimately derive from the Proto-Indo-European "*kaput", also meaning head.
+Both ultimately derive from the Proto-Indo-European "*káput", also meaning head.